310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tetora %}
 Ahaha, their positions are completely switched around this time, for real… Now do you understand a little bit of how we feel when you pester us?

-But personally, I’m really glad I got to know what you’re bad at, and where your weaknesses lie...
-I feel like I got to learn a lot more about you.
+But personally, I’m really glad I got to know what you’re bad at, and where your weaknesses lie… I feel like I got to learn a lot more about you.

 It feels like an honor to know I got to meet Morisawa Chiaki-senpai himself in the flesh, instead of the ideal hero that he came up with.
 {% endbubble %}